cometchat/chat-sdk-ionic/README.md

 # CometChat Cordova Ionic SDK

-CometChat Pro enables you to add voice, video & text chat for your website & app.
+CometChat enables you to add voice, video & text chat for your website & app.
-This guide demonstrates how to add chat to an Ionic App using CometChat Pro.
+This guide demonstrates how to add chat to an Ionic App using CometChat.

 ## Features